 Now you know the answer to the question “Can toilets freeze?”, but there’s plenty more to know about toilets.
 If you’re looking into buying a new toilet, first find out if toilets come in different heights and whether all toilet tanks are standard.
 Then check out our Top 10 Best Toilet Reviews.

-If you’re interested in the history of these appliance, read How have toilets changed over time?, When did toilets become common?, How did toilets work in castles?, and Why did toilets used to be outside?
+If you’re interested in the history of these appliances, read How have toilets changed over time?, When did toilets become common?, How did toilets work in castles?, and Why did toilets used to be outside?